Venue: The LEP, Redhills, Penrith, CA11 0DT

 (ii) If that share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.

 In addition, you must also disclose other non-pecuniary interests set out in the Code of Conduct where these have not already been registered.

 A “disclosable pecuniary interest” is an interest of a councillor or their partner (which means spouse or civil partner, a person with whom they are living as husband or wife, or a person with whom they are living as if they are civil partners).

 To consider whether the press and public should be excluded from the meeting during consideration of any items of business on the Agenda

-RESOLVED, that the press and public be not excluded from the meeting during consideration of any items of business on the Agenda.
+RESOLVED that, the press and public not be excluded from the meeting during consideration of any items of business on the Agenda.

 There were no questions, petitions or statements at the time of despatch of Agenda

 There was no public participation at the meeting.